d4rkr00t/evo/README.md

 - [ ] Per rule inputs config (?)
 - [ ] Run multiple commands e.g. `cmd: ["tsc", "echo"]` (?)
 - [ ] Fix race condition in cache, when command updates the hash it may be still old
+- [ ] `--force` to force run a command, ignoring cache
+- [ ] Implicit dependencies
+- [ ] Stricter overrides
+  - [ ] Replace glob with a relative path to a group or a certain package